-How the Allman Brothers Band Regrouped For an Impressive ’90s Comeback
+How the Allman Brothers Band Regrouped for ’90s Comeback

 The early '80s breakup of the Allman Brothers Band was disappointing, but not exactly a surprise.
 Before the limping to a finish with a couple of uninspired records, they'd endured several careers' worth of turmoil, including the deaths of guitarist Duane Allman and bassist Berry Oakley.
 Feuding, in ill health and creatively adrift, the Allmans seemed to have run their course as a unit.

 Their classic records lived on, however, and even as former bandmates Gregg Allman and Dickey Betts pursued individual careers throughout the '80s, affection for those old Allmans sides continued to grow — a resurgence aided by the growing popularity of the classic rock radio format.
 Somewhat ironically, it was Allman's and Betts' solo record deals that ended up paving the way for the band's eventual reunion.

 "Dickey and I both ended up on Epic Records, and they said, 'Hey, look what we got here,'" Allman recalled in a 1991 interview.
 Intrigued, Allman and Betts reached out to ex-Allmans drummers Butch Trucks and Jai Johanny "Jaimoe" Johanson, scheduling a summit.
 "They came to us with the idea and we got together and talked about it, and we all got together in Tallahassee at Butch's studio there.
 The vibe felt right; everything felt right.
 So, we gave it a try."